FY Large Cap – 2023 vs. R1000

 Portfolio Characteristics & Positioning

-We believe the Large Cap portfolio is well positioned for an uncertain future and possesses the fundamental ingredients that stand the test of time: wide moats, durable profitability, strong free cash flow, healthy balance sheets, and an attractive shareholder yield (dividends + net buybacks).
-The portfolio currently trades at a slight premium to the benchmark, but we believe this is reasonable given the superior returns on capital.
-As we face an economic slowdown and a higher cost of capital environment, we believe companies with strong balance sheets and the ability to self-fund their operations should have a structural advantage in 2024 and beyond.
+We believe the Large Cap portfolio is positioned for long-term durability and possesses the fundamental ingredients that stand the test of time: wide moats, sustainably high returns on capital, strong cash flow generation, low leverage ratios, and trading at an attractive discount to the Russell 1000.
+As access to capital becomes more difficult and the cost of that capital is more expensive, we believe companies with strong balance sheets and the ability to self-fund their operations could have a structural advantage in 2024 and beyond.
 In an environment of possibly lower returns and greater volatility, we believe the Large Cap portfolio offers a compelling option for equity investors.